zacharesmer/zacharesmer.github.io/_jobs/geeksquad.md

 ---
 - Communicate technical topics clearly and accurately to people with little technical knowledge
 - Contribute support articles and documentation to Employee Driven Intelligence
-- Quickly diagnose technical issues and either resolve or collect the information to properly resolve them
-- Communicate with a team to have continuity and clear communication across multiple days
 - Prioritize tasks in a fast-paced environment
+- Quickly diagnose technical issues and collect sufficient information to resolve them
+- Communicate with a team, keeping continuity across multiple days and personnel changes
 - De-escalate confrontational situations and focus on achieving technical solutions
-- Extensive experience troubleshooting Windows and Mac OS software issues, including operating system repair
+- Extensive experience troubleshooting and repairing Windows and Mac OS software issues